-The Supplemental Security Income (SSI)
+The Supplemental Security Income (SSI) program gives monthly cash grants to people who

 To apply for these benefits, call (800) 772-1213.

 PROGRAMS TO GET FOOD

 Food For Everyone Affected by Katrina:

 If you lost food or money in the disaster, you may be able to get up to one month of Food Stamps.
 If you already get food stamps, an extra month of benefits will be added to your EBT card.
 Even if you do not already get food stamps, you may be able to get disaster food stamps if your home was damaged, you lost income or wages, or have no access to your bank accounts.